faizaans-spektra/mslearn-fabric/Instructions/Labs/MS-02-data-warehouse.md

 In this task, you will create a view in the data warehouse to encapsulate SQL logic for easier querying and data abstraction.
 A Microsoft Fabric data warehouse offers similar capabilities to relational databases, allowing you to create views and stored procedures to streamline complex queries and improve data access efficiency.

-1. Modify and Run the query you created previously as follows to create a view (note that you need to remove the ORDER BY clause to create a view).
+1. Modify and run the query you created previously as follows to create a view (note that you need to remove the ORDER BY clause to create a view).

     ```SQL
    CREATE VIEW vSalesByRegion